 Here are the 13 pieces of essential clothing I carried with me on the John Muir Trail.

 1. Goorin Brothers Honey Creek Fedora.
-As I’ve said before, a great adventure deserves a great hat, and this was my hat of choice.
+A great adventure deserves a great hat, and this was my hat of choice.
 It was a great hat, but it wasn’t the perfect hat.
 I was worried that it wasn’t compressible (like a wool crusher) and it didn’t have a chinstrap (like the Outdoor Research Seattle Sombrero).
 So I rigged up a medium binder clip with a Nite Ize No. 1 S-Biner to keep it attached to my pack when it wasn’t on my head.
-A lo-tech solution, but it worked.
+A low-tech solution, but it worked.

 3. Outdoor Research Flurry Gloves.
 One of my favorite pieces of gear.
 I’ve had these gloves a long time, and they’ve never let me down.
 I wore them every morning.

 4. TrekSta Evolution Mid GTX Hikers.
 Shoes are a very much a personal choice.
 Everyone’s feet are different, and these worked for me.
 There’s a lot of debate about Gore-tex or not, and I’m still on the fence.
 But I can tell you that I didn’t get a single blister after 212 miles in these shoes, even though my feet did get hot during the warmer, sun-drenched parts of the trail, like when I descended into Tully Hole.
 My feet were a little tender at the end of the trip, and even though I opted for a mid-hiker to help mitigate ankle injuries, I still sprained my ankle on Day 11.
 But most of the time I didn’t even think about my feet, so overall I was pretty happy with these kicks.